CAN-Lab-Fudan/Epidemic-Transmission/README.md

 ## 1. Introduction
-**ViralDynamics** is a Python & Matlab framework specifically developed for the simulation and analysis of epidemic spreading on complex networks.
+**ViralDynamic** is a Python & Matlab framework specifically developed for the simulation and analysis of epidemic spreading on complex networks.
 The framework combines several essential functionalities, including temporal network construction, trajectory planning, higher-order dynamics prediction, propagation dynamics simulation, and immunization game evolution analysis..
 This tutorial aims to help you get started.
-By completing this tutorial, you will discover the core functionalities of **ViralDynamics**.
+By completing this tutorial, you will discover the core functionalities of **ViralDynamic**.

-Key features of **ViralDynamics** include:
+Key features of **ViralDynamic** include:
 1. **TeNet**: A temporal network modeling tool for large-scale WiFi data.
 Allows users to create dynamic networks that represent interactions within a population, simulating disease spread across different types of connections.

 2. **SubTrack**: A trajectory planning tool for massive metro swipe card data.
 Supports users in obtaining precise individual trajectories during metro trips to analyze mobility patterns.